-Note: For the Import Safeguard feature to be triggered, an org must contain a minimum 100 app assignments.
+For an import safeguard to be triggered, an org must contain a minimum of 100 app assignments.

 If the app unassignment was expected

-If these app unassignments were intentional, you can simply resume the import by clicking the Resume All Imports button.
-You can also view the event in the system log and, if you feel the current setting caused the unnecessary alert, adjust the threshold of allowed app unassignments.
-For details, see Increase the App Threshold below.
+You can also view the event in the system log and, if you feel the current setting caused the unnecessary alert, you can click the app assignment removal limit from the All imports paused dialog to adjust the threshold of allowed app unassignments.
+See Increase the App Threshold.

 If the app unassignment was not expected

-If the number of unassignments was not intentional, clicking the Cancel the Affected Import and Resume Other Imports button allows you to arrest imports from the offending app and resume other imports.
+If the number of unassignments was not intentional, clicking Cancel the Affected Import and Resume Other Imports from the All imports paused dialog enables you to terminate imports from the offending app and resume other imports.
 Okta recommends viewing the event in the system logs and, if the issue remains unexplained, call Okta customer support.

-Note: Import Safeguard is triggered by the number of unassignments imported into Okta.
+Import Safeguard is triggered by a specified percentage of unassignments imported into Okta.
 Deactivated users are counted among these unassignments, regardless of lifecycle state that you set upon import.

-If you click the app assignment removal limit link, the following modal appears.
-It allows you to define a percentage of acceptable app unassignments before Import Safeguard is automatically triggered.
+If you click the app assignment removal limit link from the All imports paused dialog, the Import Safeguard dialog appears.
+Here you can change the percentage of acceptable app unassignments before a safeguard is triggered.